Virginia Tech® home

 Our curation services help you increase the impact of the research you conduct at Virginia Tech!
 We can enhance the discoverability, interoperability, and reusability of your research data.
 Our curation services include:

-• Enhancing the metadata surrounding your research data, and
+• Enhancing the metadata surrounding your research data

-Geospatial Data Services in the University Libraries provides for the discovery and use of geospatial data by the Virginia Tech community and provides consultative assistance and training with the use of geospatial data mapping, visualization and analysis applications such as QGIS and ArcGIS.
-Go to the Geospatial Data page for more information.
+Geospatial Data Services in the University Libraries provides support in the discovery and use of geospatial data by the Virginia Tech community and provides consultative assistance and training with the use of geospatial data mapping, visualization and analysis applications such as QGIS and ArcGIS.
+We also provide introductory geospatial education and mapping services.

 DataBridge is a student research program in the University Libraries that provides academic and real-world research experiences to undergraduate students from any major.
 This program connects the theoretical and practical application of data- and informatics-centric skills by offering students an opportunity to work collaboratively on a variety of research projects and consults supervised by faculty.
 Student work directly impacts research at Virginia Tech and encourages interdisciplinary learning for students.
 Concepts of open science and data are also promoted.